mfail792/TriviaGame/README.md

 # Trivia Game!

-This game uses HTML, CSS, Javascript and jQuery to incorporate timing mechanisms so the user must answer the questions within the time limit!
+This game uses HTML, CSS, Javascript and jQuery to incorporate a timing mechanism so the user must answer the questions within the time limit!